The time it takes for a website page to load fully. It is a metric that measures how quickly a page displays its content to visitors.

 Now that we understand the importance of page speed, let’s explore some practical tips for optimizing it:

 - Optimize Image Sizes.
 Large image files can significantly slow down a website.
 Make sure to compress images without compromising quality to reduce their file size and improve page loading times.
+This is especially important when using WordPress drag-and-drop page builders, which often rely on visual elements and media-rich layouts that can impact performance if not properly optimized.

 - Minimize HTTP Requests.
 Each element on a webpage requires an HTTP request, which can slow down loading times.
 Minimize the number of requests by combining CSS and JavaScript files, and using sprites for multiple images.
+This is especially important for websites built with page builders such as WPBakery, where additional design elements can increase page complexity and loading times.
+A detailed WordPress Page Builders Comparison can help identify which builders generate cleaner code and better performance.

 - Enable Browser Caching.
 By enabling browser caching, you allow repeat visitors to load your website faster, as their browser will remember previously loaded resources.
 This reduces the need to download the same content again, resulting in faster page speeds.